Trinidad: Lovers shot in car: Boyfriend dies

 Ryan Alexander, 27, was shot multiple times and died in the driver’s seat.

-His girlfriend was also shot but warded at hospital in stable condition.
+His girlfriend, Andrea Yusuff, was also shot.
+She is warded at hospital in stable condition.

 Around 11 p.m. residents of Greenhill, Tarodale, heard gunfire.